The least balanced graphs and trees: Introduction

 Let $G$ be a finite simple connected graph with vertex set $V(G)$.
 Its adjacency matrix $A_G$ is symmetric, and hence by the Frobenius--Perron theorem we know that $x_v>0$ for the principal eigenvector $\x=\big( x_v \big)_{v \in V(G)}$ corresponding to the largest eigenvalue.

+It is standard to use the entries of the principal eigenvector as a global ranking of the vertices expressing their importance or centrality.
+Depending on the context, the rank may express the amount that a vertex contributes to the graph's ability to spread a disease or information, or propagate influence.
+With this in mind, it is often helpful to know how large the relevant part of the graph is.
+One of the most standard ways to measure the size of the ``effective support'' of a vector (and hence quantifying how sparse/concentrated versus how spread-out/homogeneous the vector is) is by considering (the square of) the ratio of the $\ell^1$ and $\ell^2$ norms.
+This motivates the introduction of the following quantity. \begin{Def} We define the \emph{effective order} of a graph $G$ as

+where $\x$ is the principal eigenvector of the adjacency matrix of $G$. \end{Def} We propose the name \emph{effective order} because, in many respects, this quantity more accurately reflects the true size of the graph than merely considering the order of $G$ (i.e., the number of vertices).
+Loosely speaking, $\Ga_G$ counts the number of influential vertices in $G$; smaller $\Ga_G$ means that $G$ is more centralized, while larger $\Ga_G$ indicates a more balanced graph.
+Hence the effective order is a robust indicator of networks showing how many nodes have true relevance.
+This is a single number, yet it reveals a great deal about the nature of the network at hand.
+This quantity (in slightly different forms) has been proposed and studied in a number of papers; see Section~\ref{sec:background} for details.

+In this paper we work out methods for estimating the effective order $\Ga_G$.
+Our most notable tool uses the resolvent matrix.
+We present our results in a general form with the primary goal to settle two conjectures regarding the smallest possible values of $\Ga_G$ among connected graphs and trees.

-Note that $\Gamma_G \leq |V(G)|$ by the Cauchy--Schwarz inequality.
-We have equality if and only if each $x_v$ is the same, which happens precisely when $G$ is a regular graph.
-What about the minimal possible value of $\Gamma_G$ among $n$-vertex connected graphs?
-In other words, how concentrated can the principal eigenvector be?
-It was conjectured by R\"ucker, R\"ucker and Gutman \cite{rucker2002kites} that for any given $n \geq 6$, the minimum is given by the graph consisting of $K_4$ and a pendant path.
-This conjecture gained considerable attention recently, see \cite{cioaba2021principal,clark2024comparing,lele2023unsolved}.
+First of all, note that $\Gamma_G \leq |V(G)|$ by the Cauchy--Schwarz inequality.
+Therefore, the effective order is always upper bounded by the order, and equality holds if and only if the graph is regular (i.e., each degree is the same).
+This means that, unsurprisingly, regular graphs are the most balanced ones.
+What can we say about the minimal possible value of $\Gamma_G$ among $n$-vertex connected graphs? \textbf{Which connected graphs are the most centralized (or the least balanced)?} It was conjectured by R\"ucker, R\"ucker and Gutman \cite{rucker2002kites} that for any given $n \geq 6$, the minimum is given by the graph consisting of $K_4$ and a pendant path.
+The same conjecture was also proposed by David Gregory independently (S.~Cioab\u{a}, personal communication), and it gained some attention recently, see \cite{cioaba2021principal,clark2024comparing,lele2023unsolved}.

-Another measure of ``irregularity'' for graphs is the so-called \emph{principal ratio}, which is the ratio of the largest and smallest entries of the Perron vector.
-This notion leads to extremal problems of similar flavor, see \cite{cioaba2007irregular,tait2018maxpr,zhang2024stability} and references therein.

 We use the standard notation $P_k$ for the path graph with $k$ vertices and $P_\infty$ for the infinite (one-ended) path.
 Given a graph $H$ with a vertex $v \in V(H)$ we use the notation $H +_v P_k$ for the graph obtained from the disjoint union of $H$ and $P_k$ by adding an edge connecting $v$ and an endpoint of $P_k$.
 Note that $H +_v P_k$ has $|V(H)|+k$ vertices.
 We define $H +_v P_\infty$ similarly.
 If $H$ is a complete graph, then we may omit $v$ from the notation.
 Also, if $H$ has a unique largest-degree vertex $v$, then $H+ P_k$ will simply mean $H +_v P_k$.